-Apple deprovincialized search, meaning that results for a film or show offer options not just for iTunes but for various other services.
+Apple deprovincialized search, meaning that results for a film or show offer options not just for the iTunes Store but for various other services.
 While the list of compatible apps is slowly growing in support, users can search for content within multiple apps simultaneously using Siri, with the results page indicating all services through which a particular piece of content can be viewed.

 tvOS 14 introduced better multi-user support for Apple Arcade.
 The update also includes better picture-in-picture support across all app types.

 Video streaming options

 Customers are currently able to rent and buy TV shows and movies from the iTunes Store, allowing the content to be viewed on the Apple TV, iPhone, iPad, and Mac.

 Due to being able to install third-party apps, it is also possible for users to watch videos from various third-party streaming services, including Netflix, Disney+, Amazon Prime, and many more.

 In many cases, thanks to the growth of single sign-on, it is also relatively easy for pay-TV subscribers to access their subscriptions through apps.
 The platform also supports multiple streaming-based television providers, including Sling TV, YouTube TV, and Hulu + Live TV.